 “I’ve been really lucky.
 My parents provided us with lots of opportunities, while juggling the challenges of caring for David.
 I know that not all families can do that for their kids, and so if we can do something to help, that would be very meaningful for us.”

-The Masons are thrilled to be using a portion of the David Mason bursary funds to now support the Bear Essentials program, which is powered by both Children’s Health Foundation of Vancouver Island and Help Fill A Dream.
+The Masons are thrilled to be using a portion of the David Mason bursary funds to now support the Bear Essentials program, which is powered by both Children’s Health Foundation of Vancouver Island.